Athaodam/essays/README.md

 # Our Mission

 To understand how people living in Oddar Meanchey Province, Cambodia collection, prepare, and use foraged plants in their daily lives as food, medicine, and beyond.
-We would like to contribute to growing research on plants by
+We would like to highlight glimpses of the local traditional ecological knowledge of the vibrant communities living in the province.

 # Design & approaches

 Our project uses a mix of theories and methods from the disciplines of ==ethnobotany=={Q841408}, ==food studies=={Q3232953}, and ==medical anthropology=={Q1779521}.
 In order to capture individual thoughts, experiences, and perceptions of people with the plants around them we conducted semi-structured interviews.
-We supplemented this with
+We asked people to explain to us their foraging habits, the different plant species they encounter, and how they use them.
+When possible, we accompanied these people to collect ==botanical specimens== {Q120431565} of the plants they were describing.
+We visited the protected Monk Community Forest, where we spoke to and were guided by several monks living there to better understand plants which abundantly grew around them.
+What we unearthed were

 # Our Team

+Ashley Thuthao Keng Dam
+Muneezay Jaffery

+Sarin Sak
+Sreypich Chhun

 # Our Community